Horseshoe Bay Resort

 Other Recreation

 Beach.
-There is a white-sand beach directly behind the Yacht Club on the shores of Lake LBJ.
+There is a sandy beach at the Yacht Club on the shores of Lake LBJ.

-Slick Rock: Opened in 1972, this first of the resort's courses winds through the lush Texas Hill Country.
-Granite outcrops and mixtures of native oak, cedar, persimmon, and eldarica pines give the front nine a different look and feel from the more open and rolling back nine.
-Planting of bamboo and pampas grass add color and texture to the course, while 82 sand traps and water on a dozen holes add to the challenge.
-Par 72, 6,824 yards.
+Slick Rock: Opened in 1972, and renovated in 2016, this first of the resort's courses winds through the lush Texas Hill Country's granite outcrops, native oak, cedar, persimmon, and Eldarica pines.
+Visual highlight is the so-called "Million Dollar" 14th hole, where the cart path crosses a 35-foot waterfall, making it instantly Instagrammable. give the front nine a different look and feel from the more open and rolling back nine.
+Par 72, 6,867 yards.

 Ram Rock: Known as the "Challenger," Ram Rock is by far the most difficult of the three—in fact, readers of the Dallas Morning News have frequently voted it the most difficult in all of Texas.
 Jones invested it with narrow fairways, natural streams, an abundance of water and sand, rock gardens, granite outcroppings, blind tee shots and all manner of trees, bushes, and plants.
 Its signature No. 4, an island hole, is said to be tougher than the TPC at Sawgrass.
 Par 71, 6,926 yards.

 Spa & Fitness Center.
 The Bayside Spa has 13 treatment rooms offering a range of services including facials, massages, aromatherapy, and manicures.
 Both men's and women's lounges have saunas, steam rooms, and whirlpools.
 The Bayside Fitness Center, which overlooks Lake LBJ, has a full range of cardio and weight-training equipment as well as daily aerobics classes, yoga studios, nutritional programs, and personal trainers.
-Guests of the Marriott have their own fitness center within the hotel.
+Guests of the hotel have their own fitness center on two floors with windows on a swimming pool and red-clay courts just outside.

 And ...
-The resort has four swimming pools, among them one at the Yacht Club modeled on a lagoon with a black marble basin.
+The resort has four swimming pools, one of them heated.
 The Marina is both home to private boats and to a fleet of luxury rentals, including ski boats with drivers, waverunners, and fishing boats with professional guides.

 Children's Programs